Sunamganj Medical College: History

 The Government of Bangladesh built this medical college hospital to ensure the health care of the people of Haor area.
 Prime Minister Sheikh Hasina approved the project worth Tk 1,107.89 crore at the ECNEC meeting titled 'Bangabandhu Sunamganj Medical College and Hospital'.
 50 students who have passed the MBBS admission test in 2020-21 are getting admission in this medical college.

 The newly constructed Dakshin Sunamganj Upazila Health Complex will conduct lessons for the students of Primary Medical College.

 Campus

 On a temporary basis, the newly constructed South Sunamganj Upazila Health Complex will conduct lessons for the students of the Primary Medical College.
 Education activities will continue in the permanent campus under construction in Madanpur area of Sadar upazila.

 A total of 29 modern buildings of Sunamganj Medical College and Hospital are being constructed.
-Inside it will be a playground and a pond.
 Among the buildings, a 6-storey hospital building with basement, a 9-storey academic building and a 6-storey hostel building will be constructed.
 In addition, a 6-storey intern doctors building will be constructed.
 One 10-storey single doctors accommodation building with 10 storey foundation will be constructed.
 A 6-storey staff nurse dormitory building with 6 storey foundation will be constructed.
 A 3-storey laundry building with 3 storey foundation will be constructed.
 A 4-storey mosque building with 4 storey foundation will be constructed.
 A 5-storey residential buildings with 5 storey foundation will be constructed.
 In addition, medical and office equipment and furniture will be collected.